Become a Poll Worker

 Duties will include:

-• Setting up the polling place if needed
+• Setting up the polling place (to election day if needed)

 • Registering voters